golang/dl/README.md

 # golang.org/dl

-This repository holds the Go wrapper programs that run specific versions of Go, such as `go get golang.org/dl/go1.10.3` and `go get golang.org/dl/gotip`.
+This repository holds the Go wrapper programs that run specific versions of Go, such as `go install golang.org/dl/go1.10.3` and `go install golang.org/dl/gotip`.

 ## Report Issues / Send Patches